LukeShirnia/monit/README.md

 ### Replace
 ##### Replace Part 1 )
 The python script will attempt to write to `/var/log/monit/service.log`.
-Replace this with a filename of your choosing and make sure the directory and file exist.
+Find and replace all instance of this path in the file with a filename of your choosing and make sure the directory and file exist.
 <br />

 <br />